 Hey everyone,

-As an aspiring eye doctor, I'm always seeking to learn more about the eyes and eye care; however, I've found it surprisingly difficult to come across both simple and synthesized sources of ocular information.
-Additionally, I get asked countless times by family, friends, and classmates questions like "Optometry?
-Does that have to do with the eyes?" or "Optometrists?
-Do they go to medical school...
+As an aspiring optometrist, I am always seeking to learn more about vision care; however, I have found it difficult to come across entry-level, consolidated sources of such information.
+Also, I have been asked countless times by family, friends, and classmates questions like "Eye doctor?
+Is that optometry or ophthalmology?" or "Do optometrists have to go to medical school...
 Do they perform surgeries?"
-Although I don't mind answering these questions, they've brought to my attention the lack of common knowledge surrounding optometry and the entire eye care community.
+Although I am glad to answer these questions, they have brought to my attention the lack of common knowledge surrounding the entirety of vision care.

 Q: Where are you from?

-Q: Why optometry?
+Q: Why did you choose to pursue optometry?

 Q: When did you know you wanted to be an optometrist?